wxs/cherylhsu.ca/content/post/2021-05-09-whole-fragments-of-time.md

 In the wise words of Ursula Le Guin, we are *always coming home.* We arrive at temporary dwellings in the on-going process of living time, dwellings that can house a *kairotic pause*.
 And in that stillness of that pause, in receiving the fullness of “right time”, **an event is happening.
 And this event is impossible to forecast or predict.**

+\
-In the still point of the turning world, where past and future are gathered, we make space to concretize the radical possibility of the present.
+and in the still point of the turning world, \
+the borderlands where past and future are gathered, \
+we create a *clearing,*\
+a clearing for an *event,*\
+an event that is impossible to forecast or predict.

+and here, where the veil shimmers,\
+what is revealed,\
+becomes transparent.\
+\
+we are always coming home\
+to the radical unfolding of the Present.

 \--